 Those severing the knot should also be aware that life in the single lane may also be more expensive than it was when they were hitched.

-With higher costs and half the savings, most who go through a “gray divorce” are forced to do a bit of belt tightening, which may mean less travel or dining out.
+With higher costs and half the savings, many who go through a gray divorce are forced to do a bit of belt tightening, which may mean less travel or dining out.